2017 Accredited Online Occupational Therapy Degrees

 There are limited opportunities to earn undergraduate OTA degrees online.
 Most programs are delivered in an in-person format to account for the ways in which the career is highly physical and dependent on human observation.
 In addition, a certain amount of clinical work is necessary for graduation from these programs, as well as for licensure.
 An OTA program will teach students the necessary tools they need to be successful in their career, including how to communicate with occupational therapists, patients, and family members, professional ethics, and therapeutic techniques.
 Clinical fieldwork will be required.
 An associate or bachelor's degree for OTAs are commonly found through technical colleges and universities, and a high school diploma or GED will be required for admittance.
 At this point, there are no graduate degrees available online for OTAs.

 To become a licensed OT in the United States, candidates must complete an accredited master's or doctoral degree program and a certain number of fieldwork hours, as well as earn a passing score on the NBCOT certification exam.
-A majority of the available online OT degree programs are master's degree programs, but a few doctoral programs exist as well.
-Doctoral degrees are typically designed for current OT professionals who would like to advance into leadership roles in their career.
+A majority of the available online OT degree programs are doctoral programs which are typically designed for current OT professionals who would like to advance into leadership roles in their career.
 Due to the physical nature of the concepts and principles taught in occupational therapy programs, it is not currently possible to earn an accredited master's or doctoral degree via online courses alone; all programs require at least some of the courses to be completed in-person at an instructional facility.